ovh/docs/pages/platform/databases/redis_06_connect_redisinsight/guide.en-gb.md

 ![User creation](images/redis_06_connect_redisinsight-20220207155917336.png){.thumbnail}

-Once created or updated, the user has to be ready and with the "Enabled" status in the control panel.
+Once created or updated, the user has to be ready and with the "Enabled" status in the Control Panel.

 ![User ready](images/redis_06_connect_redisinsight-20220207114127502.png){.thumbnail}

 #### Step 2: Authorise incoming connections from RedisInsight

-In this step, select the `Authorised IP's`{.action} tab (Access Control List).
+In this step, select the `Authorised IPs`{.action} tab (Access Control List).
 By default, a Public Cloud Database does not accept any form of connection from the outside world.
 This way we can help prevent intrusive connection attempts.